-The History of Norway during the Viking Age
+The History Of Norway Throughout The Viking Age

-This raid was the first documented one of its kind to unfold on British soil and was organised by Norwegian Vikings.
-Being successful during their first incursion in England and looting everything valuable from the abbey of Lindisfarne, the Norsemen would continue to raid the coastlines of Britain more often during the following decades.
-Prior to their landing at Lindisfarne, the Norse used to raid the Baltic coastlines more often, due to geographic proximity.
+Being successful during their first incursion in England and looting everything valuable from the abbey of Lindisfarne in the process, the Norwegian Vikings would continue to raid the coastlines of Britain more often during the following decades.
+Prior to their landing at Lindisfarne, the Norse used to raid the Baltic coastlines more often, given the geographic proximity.

 In addition to the loot they might have presumably gathered from these raids, the Norse also enslaved some of their prisoners and used them as farmers when they returned to Scandinavia.
-However, because of the lack of farming space on the western coast of Norway, the Norsemen were therefore obliged to set sail for new lands which could grant them the opportunity of having the needed soils in order to cultivate crops of vegetables, cereals or fruits.
+However, because of the lack of farming space on the western coast of Norway, they were obliged to set sail for new lands which could give them the opportunity to adequately cultivate crops of vegetables, cereals, or fruits.

-Thus, starting from the 8th century, the Norwegian Vikings gradually traveled to the Shetlands, the Orkneys, the Faroe Islands, and the Hebrides where they had made various settlements.
-Prior to their arrival on these islands, several Pictish and Celtic populations sparsely inhabited them, only to be eventually assimilated several centuries later by the newly arrived Norse colonists, although certain episodes of skirmishes between the allied Celtic kings against the invaders made possible the expulsion of the Norse for a brief period of time.
+Thus, starting in the 8th century, the Norwegian Vikings gradually traveled to the Shetlands, the Orkneys, the Faroe Islands, and the Hebrides, places where they had made various settlements.
+Prior to their arrival on these islands, several Pictish and Celtic-speaking populations sparsely inhabited them, only to be eventually assimilated several centuries later by the newly arrived Norse colonists (although certain episodes of skirmishes between the allied Gaelic kings against the Scandinavian invaders made possible the expulsion of the Norse for a brief period of time).

-Subsequently, the Norwegians discovered Iceland in circa 870 and from there a group of Vikings led by the legendary Norse hero Erik the Red created several small settlements in Greenland during the late 10th century.
-Leif Eriksson, the son of Erik the Red, overtook Columbus in the search for the American continent by discovering Newfoundland in circa 1000.
-Leif Eriksson then gave it the name ‘Vinland’ (literally ‘the land of wine’).
+Subsequently, the Norwegians discovered Iceland in circa 870 and from there a group of Vikings led by the legendary Norse explorator Erik the Red established several settlements in Greenland during the late 10th century.

-Another Norwegian king, by the name Olav Haraldsson, commencing from the year 1015, pursued his predecessor’s policy in regards of confession and, for the very first time, created church laws, destroyed the heathen hofs, built Christian churches and created several ecclesiastical institutions.
+Commencing in the year 1015, another Norwegian monarch by the name Olav Haraldsson pursued his predecessor’s policy in regards to confession and, for the very first time in early medieval Norway, created church laws, destroyed the heathen hofs, built Christian churches, and created several ecclesiastical institutions during his reign.

 Documentation sources and external links: